What is the Acton Power Choice program?

-Through September 2019, Acton Power Choice offers two clean-energy alternatives to Eversource Basic Service:
+Acton Power Choice offers two clean-energy alternatives to Eversource’s Basic Service:

-- Power Choice Standard is 10.720 ¢/kWh for all customers/rate classes.
-This choice includes 5% renewable electricity from renewable energy projects in New England in addition to the 14% minimum required by state law.
-New Eversource Basic Service customers are automatically enrolled in Power Choice Standard.
+- Acton Power Choice Standard is 10.985 ¢/kWh for all customers/rate classes.
+This choice includes 10% renewable electricity from renewable energy projects in New England in addition to the 16% minimum required by state law for a total of 26% renewable electricity.
+New Eversource Basic Service customers are automatically enrolled in Acton Power Choice Standard.

-- Power Choice Green is 12.712 ¢/kWh for all customers/rate classes.
+- Acton Power Choice Green is 12.671 ¢/kWh for all customers/rate classes.
 This option provides 100% renewable electricity, all from projects in New England.
-You may select Power Choice Green by calling Dynegy at 1-866-220-5696.
+You may select Acton Power Choice Green by calling Constellation at 1-833-392-4654.

-Power Choice Basic will be 10.741 ¢/kWh for all customers/rate classes.
-This new option option will provide just 14% the minimum amount of renewable electricity required by state law.
+- Acton Power Choice Basic is 10.741 ¢/kWh for all customers/rate classes.
+This new option option provides just 16% the minimum amount of renewable electricity required by state law.

 How much money will I save?
 Are savings guaranteed?

 While the program offers the potential for savings compared with Eversource’s Basic Service price, savings cannot be predicted or guaranteed.

 This is because the program price is fixed for the long term, while Eversource Basic Service prices change every 6 months for residential and small business customers and every 3 months for large business customers.
 Future Eversource prices are not known.
 As a result, the program price may not always be below the Eversource Basic Service price.